Accessibility links

 “I would have put Barack Obama under Abraham Lincoln because he managed to not only provide us with an incredibly important health care initiative — while it has a lot of flaws, it was something that presidents have been trying to do for almost 100 years, and he succeeded,” she says.
 “Also, he was someone who got us out of a crisis that was actually deeper than the Great Depression when the stock market crashed in 1929.
 What we experienced right before he took office was worse than what Franklin Roosevelt dealt with, and he was able to pull us out.
 And I think that that has been tremendously underrated.”

-The current president, Joe Biden, is not on the list, and historians say it is too early to judge him.
+Joe Biden is not on the list because historians say it is too early to judge him.
+However, Newby-Alexander says she thinks he will go down in history as one of America’s better presidents.